Belgium: Bruges and Brussels

-Inside, reclining statues mark the tombs of the last local rulers of Bruges, Mary of Burgundy and her father, Charles the Bold.
-The dog and lion at their feet are symbols of fidelity and courage.
+Inside, reclining statues mark the tombs of the last local rulers of Bruges: Mary of Burgundy and her father, Charles the Bold.

-A delicate Madonna and Child is said to be the only Michelangelo statue to leave Italy in his lifetime.
+This delicate Madonna and Child is said to have been the only Michelangelo statue to leave Italy in his lifetime.
 It marks the tomb of the wealthy Bruges businessman who bought the statue in Tuscany.

 Mary, slightly smaller than life-size, sits while young Jesus stands in front of her.
 Their expressions are mirror images of each other — serene but a bit melancholy, with downcast eyes, as though pondering what lies ahead for the young child.
 Though they're lost in thought, their hands instinctively link, tenderly.

-Just a cross the street, a monastery ran a hospital.
-It's recalls how the sick were treated.
-It also displays masterpieces by the great Flemish painter — hometown boy — Hans Memling.
+Just across the street, a monastery ran a hospital [Sint-Janshospitaal, now housing a Memling Collection].
+It recalls how the sick were treated.
+It also displays masterpieces by the great Flemish painter, hometown boy Hans Memling.